FAQ: What to do if you get an IRS notice

 Going forward

-With new legislation in play and increased funding for the IRS on the way, taxpayers should be proactive about communicating with their tax advisors about any IRS notices they may receive or any questions they may have about their 2022 tax bill.
+With new legislation in play and increased funding for the IRS already here, taxpayers should be proactive about communicating with their tax advisors about any IRS notices they may receive or any questions they may have about their 2024 tax bill.
 High-income taxpayers will feel the impact of the stepped-up enforcement from the Inflation Reduction Act more acutely, but all taxpayers should consider getting a jumpstart on tax planning for their personal and business taxes this year.
 Contact me or another Kaufman Rossin tax professional to discuss your tax situation, including how you can mitigate your risk of an IRS audit and minimize your tax exposure.

 If you get an IRS notice, don’t panic or ignore it!
 What can you do to prepare for an IRS examination?